 Throughout her life, Weil argued that knowledge in and of the world demanded rigorous, balanced thinking, even if that difficulty and measurement led the thinker to near-impossible tasks.
-For her these tasks of thinking included, for instance, her attempting to synthesize perspectives of intricate Catholic doctrine on the threshold of the Church with wisdom from various traditions such as ancient Greek philosophy and tragedies, Hinduism, Buddhism, and Taoism.
+For her these tasks of thinking included, for instance, her attempt to synthesize perspectives of intricate Catholic doctrine on the threshold of the Church with wisdom from various traditions such as ancient Greek philosophy and tragedies, Hinduism, Buddhism, and Taoism.
 Following Aeschylus, she believed knowledge was gained through suffering.
-Shaped by her social-political and religious thought, Weil’s epistemology would change over time, especially in light of her mystical experiences, of her first-person contacts with God.
+Shaped by her social-political and religious thought, Weil’s epistemology would change over time, especially in light of her mystical experiences.

 In her dissertation, Weil attempts to think with Descartes in order to find foundational knowledge.
 Like Descartes, she argues for the existence of self, God, and world.
 Her cogito, however, was a decisive break from his: “I can, therefore I am” (Je puis, donc je suis) (1929–1930 “Science and Perception in Descartes”, FW 59).
 The self has the power of freedom, Weil argues, but something else—the omnipotent, God—makes the self realize that it is not all-powerful.
 Self-knowledge, then, is capability always qualified by the acknowledgment that one is not God.
 She maintained a kind of Cartesian epistemology during her time as a teacher, early in her academic life.
 In Lectures on Philosophy (1978 LP), a collection of lecture notes taken by one of her students during the academic year 1933–1934 at a girl’s lycée in Roanne, we find that Weil is initially critical of sensations as grounds for knowledge, and thereby critical of empiricist epistemology (LP 43–47).